ehForwarderBot/efb-telegram-master/readme_translations/ms_MY.rst

    ##################
    # Required items #
    ##################
-   # You are required to fill the option below,
-   # or this channel will not work.

-   # Telegram bot token.
+   # [Bot Token]
-   # This is the token you obtained from BotFather
+   # This is the token you obtained from @BotFather
-   token: "12345678:1a2b3c4d5e6g7h8i9j"
+   token: "012345678:1Aa2Bb3Vc4Dd5Ee6Gg7Hh8Ii9Jj0Kk1Ll2M"

-   # List of Telegram User IDs of admins
+   # [List of Admin User IDs]
    # ETM will only process messages and commands from users
    # listed below.
 This ID can be obtained from various ways
    # on Telegram.